 Children can track the time they spend reading every day online and win cool incentives.
-Parents, to learn more and register your child, visit the Dodgers Reading Champions website.
+Dodgers Reading Champions will resume in March 2018.

 LADF currently supports 13 organizations with literacy-based programming and recently concluded its Summer Reading series with the Los Angeles Library Foundation.
 LADF will continue to host reading events throughout the community at local schools, libraries and non-profit partners throughout the school year as a part of the LA Reads campaign.